-Her collections of poetry include Stripping (Chantry Press, 1982) the award-winning On the Edge of the Hudson (Cross-Cultural Communications, 1986).
+Her six collections of poetry include Stripping (Chantry Press, 1982), and the award-winning On the Edge of the Hudson (Cross-Cultural Communications, 1986).
 Her book, Reports from the Front (CCC, 1995) was nominated for an American Book Award.
-Arms: New and Selected Work was published by Guernica Editions in 1999.
-Flashlight, also published by Guernica, is her most recent collection.
+Arms: New and Selected Work (1999) and Flashlight (2011) are both published by Guernica.
+The Best Lover (2017) and her posthumous seventh collection, Family Promises (2021) are published by NYQ Books.

 Her poetry has appeared in The New York Times and in the anthology The Poets of New Jersey: From Colonial to Contemporary (Jersey Shore Publications).
 In 1998, her manuscript was a finalist in the Poetry Society of America’s Alice Fay Di Castagnola Award.

-Laura is the founder and Editor of Lips poetry magazine.
+Laura was the founder and Editor of Lips poetry magazine for four decades.

-She has given readings at the United Nations, the Dodge Poetry Festival, Princeton University, the New York Public Library, the Women’s Spirituality Festival and numerous other venues.
+She gave readings at the United Nations, the Dodge Poetry Festival, Princeton University, the New York Public Library, the Folger Shakespeare Library in Washington, DC, and numerous other venues.

 In 2014, Laura co-edited with John Gallaher, Time Is a Toy: Selected Poems of Michael Benedikt (University of Akron).